 Students can determine the amount for which their parents may be eligible by accessing MyFIT.
 The student signs on using their FIT ID and password, then click on:

-- Under Financial Aid Resources, click on Check My FIT Financial Aid Application Status
+- Under Financial Aid Resources go to My Financial Aid Checklist

-- On the drop down to choose the Academic Year
+- Click on Award by Aid Year on the drop down choose the Academic Year

 NOTE: Please read through the remaining FAQ’s before clicking on the link to the application.
 This will help you to better understand the process and your options.